Multi-view Deep Subspace Clustering Networks: Multi-view Deep Subspace Clustering

+Because all views share the same decision space, the view-specific self-representation matrices that reflect sample relations should be aligned with the common self-representation matrix used in Unet.
+In our framework, the structures of the encoders and decoders are the same, respectively.
+Therefore, different views are aligned.
+Further, we align the different views with a common self-representation matrix.
+As different views share the same latent space, the self-representation matrices of each view are aligned to the common one by a universality regularization, which is defined as follows:

-To embed multi-view relations into feature learning and self-representation, two types of regularizer are used.
-To exploit the complementary information from multiple views, e.g., RGB and depth information, a diversity regularization is defined based on Hilbert Schmidt Independence Criterion (HSIC).
-HSIC measures the nonlinear and high-order correlations and has been successfully used in multi-view subspace clustering.
+To embed multi-view relations into feature learning and self-representation, two types of regularizers are used.
+To exploit the complementary information from multiple views, \eg, RGB and depth information, the diversity regularization is defined based on the HSIC \cite{gretton2005measuring}.
+The HSIC measures the nonlinear and high-order correlations and has been successfully used in multi-view subspace clustering.